Stacking as Accelerated Gradient Descent: Conclusions and Future Work

-While stacking based methods lead to impressive speed up in training of transformer models and additive models in boosting, we currently do not have a good understanding of why this is the case.
-The recent work of \citet{reddi2023efficient} provided a theoretical explanation based on the assumption that each transformer block is a good few-shot learner.
+While stacking based methods lead to impressive speed up in training of transformer models and additive models in boosting, we currently do not have a good theoretical understanding of why this is the case.
+Recently, \citet{reddi2023efficient} provided a theoretical explanation based on the assumption that each transformer block is a good few-shot learner.
 This assumption, along with a few others, are then used to conclude copying parameters as stacking does leads to fast learning.
 However, the assumptions made in the paper are fairly strong and hard to verify.

-In this work, we make progress on understanding the mechanism for the efficacy of stacking by studying it from an optimization perspective.
+In this work, we make progress on developing a theoretical understanding of the efficacy of stacking by studying it from an optimization perspective.
 In particular, our main contribution is that when viewed from the perspective of function optimization, stacking speeds up stagewise training by enabling a form of the \emph{accelerated} gradient descent method (AGD) developed by Nesterov \citep{nesterov1983method}.
 In other words, each stage of the stacking-initialized stagewise training procedure will reduce the training loss at an accelerated rate.

 In contrast, we also show that without using any form of initialization, or in other words, initializing the new block/classifier to implement the zero function, stagewise training simply recovers usual (non-accelerated) gradient descent, whereas random initialization recovers stochastic gradient descent on a smoothed version of the loss.
 Hence, stacking initialization accelerates stagewise training over zero or random initialization.
-In more detail, our contributions are as follows: \begin{itemize} \item We propose a general theoretical framework towards learning a prediction function $F$ via an ensemble, i.e., a sequence of functions $(f_1, f_2, \ldots, f_T)$ in a greedy stagewise manner.
-The generality of our framework lets us unify classical approaches such as {\em boosting} \citep{freund1997decision, friedman2001greedy} that build the ensemble in an additive manner, and modern approaches that build the ensemble via stagewise training of \emph{residual} function compositions (e.g. ResNets \cite{kaiminghe} and Transformer models \cite{vaswani2017attention}).
+In more detail, our contributions are as follows: